chrisvoll/chrisvolldotcom/src/posts/08-19-2017-build-with-gatsby/index.md

 ## Takeaways

 - Gatsby and the community around it are incredible.
-By no means is it perfect, but I kept thinking, "🤔 I wish it could do...", only to discover that a plugin already exists with that exact functionality.
+By no means is it perfect — it came out of beta a month ago! — but I kept thinking, "🤔 I wish it could do...", only to discover that a plugin already exists with that exact functionality.

 - Gatsby does a ton of magic behind the scenes.
 In some contexts I could see how this may be a problem, but the upsides of not having to think about offline mode, server-side rendering, bundle chunking, and other headaches are totally worth it.
 For my day job I love tinkering with webpack, but if I'm churning out a quick weekend project, I want to be able to iterate quickly.